SmingHub/Sming/Sming/Libraries/OtaUpgrade/README.rst

 The ``OtaUpgradeStream`` class
 ------------------------------

-The Component provides a single class :cpp:class:`OtaUpgradeStream`, which derives from :cpp:class:`ReadWriteStream`, but, despite its base class, is only a writable stream.
+The library provides a single class :cpp:class:`OtaUpgradeStream`, which derives from :cpp:class:`ReadWriteStream`, but, despite its base class, is only a writable stream.

 At construction time, the address and size of the slot to receive the new firmware is automatically determined from the